top of page

 2. The question is asked, Do you have a donor ID number?
 If this is your first time registering, state no.

-3. Click the link to to confirm your email address, add your address and verify your email
+3. Click the link to confirm your email address, add your address and verify your email

 4. Enter a password and confirm it